kpchi/hackaguide/Pre-Planning/Attendee Communication.md

 	- Sponsor-specific channels.
 Discussions, Q&A, sponsor specific announcements can all be done here.
 	- Spotify Integration?
 If you've got a Spotify playlist playing, attendees can add to it.
 (Make sure the music doesn't breach your Code of Conduct though)

 While nothing really beats on-day human interaction, Slack is a good way to get pre-Event hype going.
-By inviting attendees and sponsors onto the Event Slack early on, everyone can talk to each other and get to know more about the event and its sponsors.
+By inviting attendees and sponsors onto the Event Slack early on, everyone can talk to each other and get to know more about the event, its sponsors etc.

 ---
 Signage
 ---

-How else do attendees find out where to go?
-For places like the food area, hacking spaces, talks / events or sleeping rooms - **clear** directions to getting there is important.
+You've definitely been annoyed at unclear, confusing signs before.
+So how else do you ensure attendees know where to go?
+Places like the food area, hacking spaces, talks / events or sleeping rooms - **clear** directions to getting there are important.
 Nothing is more frustrating than being lost in an unfamiliar environment.

-- Scout your venue and get an estimate of how many signs need to be printed
+- Scout your venue and get an estimate of how many signs need to be printed and where they can be placed
+- When printing signs:
-	- Make sure the signs are frequent enough so people aren't too confused
+	- Make sure the signs are frequent enough so people aren't lost.
-	- Check if the venue's walls are easily damaged by sticky-tape / blu-tack
+	- Check if the venue's walls can be easily damaged by sticky-tape / blu-tack.
-- Large enough print and simple fonts so they can be easily spotted from afar.
+	- Ensure large prints and simple fonts so they can be easily spotted from afar.

 ---